 \section{Abstract}

-21-cm intensity mapping has emerged as a promising technique to map the large-scale structure of the Universe, at redshifts $z$ from 1 to 10.
-Unfortunately, many of the key cross correlations with the cosmic microwave background and photo-$z$ galaxies have been thought to be impossible due to foreground contamination for radial modes with small wave numbers.
-In this paper, we apply tidal reconstruction to the simulated 21-cm fields and recover the lost large-scale radial modes successfully.
-We estimate the detectability of the cross correlation signals and find them can be detected at high significance with current 21-cm experiments.
-The tidal field reconstruction method opens up a new set of possibilities to probe the Universe and is extremely valuable not only for 21-cm surveys but also for cosmic microwave background and photometric redshift observations.
+21 cm intensity mapping has emerged as a promising technique to map the large-scale structure of the Universe, at redshifts $z$ from 1 to 10.
+Unfortunately, many of the key cross-correlations with the cosmic microwave background and photo-$z$ galaxies have been thought to be impossible due to the foreground contamination for radial modes with small wave numbers.
+In this paper, we apply tidal reconstruction to the simulated 21 cm fields and recover the lost large-scale radial modes successfully.
+We estimate the detectability of the cross-correlation signals and find they can be detected at high significance with current 21 cm experiments.
+The tidal field reconstruction method opens up a new set of possibilities to probe the Universe and is extremely valuable not only for 21 cm surveys but also for cosmic microwave background and photometric-redshift observations.